Chain Reaction: Urban Politics in “the Age of the Bicycle”

 While biking still offers great potential as a more sustainable way to get around the city, its embrace by some urban elites raises a number of questions.
 Is it possible to expand bike infrastructure in a way that doesn’t exacerbate income inequality vis-à-vis gentrification, or, better yet, do so in a way that addresses the transit needs of those who have been historically underserved?
 How can cities, while facing intense competition and with smaller budgets, develop transportation plans which, rather than merely serving as pro-growth window dressings, address real needs and work to actually curb auto dependence?

-Eric Peterson is in the environmental design program at Yale School of Architecture.
+Eric Peterson is a freelance writer and designer.
+He is currently a student in the environmental design program at the Yale School of Architecture.

 Rebellion in the streets, social media, and progress.